“The best things in life are free

 3. Withdraw Your Cash Value of a Whole Life Insurance Policy

 If you are withdrawing below your “basis” (the amount you’ve paid into your policy), then you can withdraw part (or even all) of your cash value without penalties or taxes.
 You also don’t have to pay back what you withdraw, as it was your money to start with.
 This might be a preferable option to a home equity loan or borrowing from your 401(k) or IRA, as there are no penalties, taxes, or qualifying procedures.
-However, your cash value stops growing if you withdraw it, so you might prefer the next option if you’re considering how to use life insurance to access cash
+However, your cash value stops growing if you withdraw it, so you might prefer the next option if you’re considering how to use life insurance while alive to access cash.

-4. Borrow Against the Cash Value on Whole Insurance
+4. Borrow Against the Cash Value on Whole Life Insurance

 Typically, people borrow against their cash value by going directly to the life insurance company for the loan.
-Since the cash value is collateral and the company has that in their possession, this is also fast and hassle-free (no credit checks, pay stubs, or approval process).
+Since the cash value is collateral and the company has that in its possession, this is also a fast and hassle-free method of how to use life insurance while alive (with no credit checks, pay stubs, or approval process).
 If the rates at your bank are better, you might be able to borrow from your bank instead, still using your cash value as collateral.
-(Ask your banker, or explore potential sources here.)
+(Ask your banker for more information.)

 People and even financial advisors often talk about “borrowing your cash value.”
 But that is a misleading, inaccurate phrase.
 You don’t actually borrow the cash value itself (nor do you pay back interest to yourself, in spite of what you might have been told).
 If you’re borrowing from your insurance company, you’re leveraging your cash value by borrowing against it.

 5. Borrow Against Your Death Benefit